seominseok0429/Upsample-Anything-A-Simple-and-Hard-to-Beat-Baseline-for-Feature-Upsampling/README.md

 🆕 [2025-11-24] : Initial code release (Given the high number of requests, we have decided to release the code in its current state before further cleanup.)

+:warning: The current version is slightly slower than the one reported in the paper, because the speed-optimized code has not yet been fully integrated due to compatibility issues across different versions.

 # Upsample Anything

 **KAIST, MIT, Microsoft**